Architecture

 Data Flow

-Section titled “Snapshot Structure”Models are persisted as FullSnapshot:
+Section titled “Snapshot Structure”Models are persisted as FullSnapshot with per-scenario data.
+See src/features/reports/forecasting/scenarios/types.ts for FullSnapshot/ScenarioSnapshot and src/features/reports/forecasting/types.ts for ModelContext.

-Data flow: User toggles biomarker → activeBiomarkerAtom updates → biomarkerFactorAtom derives multiplier → computation functions apply factor to first-line addressable population in patient flow funnel.
+Data flow: User toggles biomarker → activeBiomarkerAtom updates → biomarkerFactorAtom derives a 0-1 multiplier → computation functions apply factor to first-line addressable population.
 Biomarker does not modify incidence; it is a funnel multiplier applied after addressable calculation.

 CSV convention: Biomarker data uses bm:<biomarkerId> in the LINE column (e.g., bm:hpvPositive).
 These rows are filtered out of getReferenceLines() so they don’t appear as therapy lines.